sushilmahamuni/typogenie/README.md

 ### 2️⃣ Start Ollama
 After installation, make sure Ollama application is running.

-then run below command it will download the model if not present:
+Next then run below command it will download the model if not present:
 - ollama run llama3.2